bigmountainben/go-mysql-dummy-populator/DESIGN.md

    - Setting nullable foreign keys to NULL
 3. Final pass: Attempt to populate any remaining tables that failed in previous passes

-#### Special Case Handling
+#### Generic Handling Approach

-The DatabasePopulator includes special handling for problematic cases:
+The DatabasePopulator uses generic approaches to handle common database issues:

-1. **Reserved Keywords**: Escapes column names with backticks for tables like `SyncSource` that contain reserved keywords
+1. **Reserved Keywords**: Escapes all column names with backticks in SQL queries to handle reserved keywords
-2. **Complex Circular Dependencies**: Special handling for tables like `SyncSource_LogAlert` that have circular dependencies with `SyncSource`
+2. **Circular Dependencies**: Uses a generic multi-pass approach to handle circular dependencies between tables

 ### DatabaseConnector